Chapter 4: Business & Administration04:21:00 Financial Exigency

 The Financial Exigency Committee shall submit in writing to the president its response to the plans for recommended reductions submitted by heads of primary budgetary sub-units.
 That response shall include either an endorsement or a recommendation of alternatives.

-- After appropriate review of response by the Financial Exigency Committee, the president shall indicate his/her acceptance, rejection, or amendments to reduction plans submitted by heads of primary budgetary sub-units.
-The president shall communicate his/her composite plan for reducing expenditures to the entire campus community
+- After appropriate review of response by the Financial Exigency Committee, the president shall indicate their acceptance, rejection, or amendments to reduction plans submitted by heads of primary budgetary sub-units.
+The president shall communicate their composite plan for reducing expenditures to the entire campus community

 - Procedures for Termination of Personnel Under Conditions of Financial Exigency: Following declaration by the Tennessee Board of Regents that a condition of financial exigency exists at Northeast State Community College, the president - having complied with those actions required subsequent to the declaration of financial exigency - is authorized to carry out those actions, including reduction-in-force, which are included in the plan approved by the chancellor.
 Reduction-in-force under the policy may include any personnel classification, including tenured faculty members or probationary faculty members prior to the end of their terms of appointment.